Imgur/incus/README.md

 You should follow APNS' guidlines on failed push attempts, they require querying their feedback service daily to find bad device tokens.
 See for more details: https://developer.apple.com/library/ios/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/Chapters/CommunicatingWIthAPS.html

-The GCM service doesn't offer a feedback service, so when a push fails incus will add all relevant information to an error list in Redis (defaults to `Incus_Android_Error_Queue`).
+The GCM service doesn't offer a feedback service.
+When a push fails, incus will add all relevant information to an error list in Redis (defaults to `Incus_Android_Error_Queue`).
 This should be used to remove bad registration ids from your app.

 ## Installation
 ### Method 1: Docker